katechanalytic/SQL-For-Data-Analysis-/README.md

 ### Note:
 The queries provided are written using the SQLite environment.
 Please adapt them to the Database Management System (DBMS) language you are using for practice.

-PN: This Queries are written using the SQLite machine, utilixe the DMMS language you are using to practise.

-Recommended Tools: SQLite environment and DBeaver text editor.
+#### Recommended Tools: SQLite environment and DBeaver text editor.